You can request a debit card when you use Fidelity as a checking or savings account. Fidelity says this in their debit card FAQs:

 Use Contactless

 Contactless payment terminals (“tap-and-pay”) are widespread in many countries.
-Many cards are already contactless-enabled (look for a sideways wifi symbol on the card) but if yours still doesn’t have it, you can put it into Apple Pay or Google Pay and tap your phone to pay.
+Many cards are already contactless-enabled (look for a sideways wifi symbol on the card).
+If yours still doesn’t have it, you can put it into Apple Pay or Google Pay and tap your phone to pay.
 You won’t have to take the card out of your wallet when you use Apple Pay or Google Pay.
 You won’t be asked to sign if you use contactless.

 Act as a Local